 Photos of the 12 horses and the primitive carousel are included in the NCA Photo Show for this carousel.
 Although its actual age is not known, several sources guess that the carousel may be the oldest in the country.

 Although some estimate that it was carved in the 1860s, no one knows the exact age of this carousel.
 It is known that it operated in Gwynne Oaks Park, in Baltimore, in the early 1930s, when the photograph on page 7 was taken, and it is reported to have been at the same location at the end of the 19th century.
 No matter how old it really is, it is probably the last remaining intact carousel of this primitive type.

 How did the NCA come by this rare treasure?
-Approximately a year ago, the Nassau County Museum asked the NCA to help it find a museum buyer for its primitive carousel.
+During 1996/1997, the Nassau County Museum asked the NCA to help it find a museum buyer for its primitive carousel.
 The NCA board of directors consulted with carousel expert Barbara Charles, who was familiar with the carousel.
 In her opinion, the carousel was "priceless and irreplaceable."

 We contacted all of the folk art and carousel museums we knew of.
 The First City Museum in Leavenworth expressed a strong interest, but it was unable to allocate enough funds to meet the asking price.

 In June 1997, Brian and Elinor Morgan saw an announcement that a primitive carousel was to be sold at auction (shortly before the NCA convention) and became concerned about losing this rare carousel.
 After contacting the auctioneer and determining that it was the Long Island Carousel that was up for auction, they determined to save it, even if they had to buy it themselves.
 However, they also learned that the carousel had a very high reserve at the auction and did not believe it would sell at that price.